Home » Symptoms » Dog Symptoms A-Z » Dry Eye (Keratoconjunctivitis Sicca, KCS)

 Pain sensitivity: Dogs may react sensitively to touch and generally show painful behavior in the area of the eyes.

-A visit to the veterinarian is necessary as soon as symptoms of dry eye are noticed, as early treatment is crucial to avoid permanent damage to the cornea.
-Untreated, KCS can lead to serious complications such as ulcers or even loss of vision.
+A visit to the vet is necessary as soon as symptoms of dry eye are noticed, as early treatment is crucial to avoid permanent damage to the cornea.
+Left untreated, KCS can lead to serious complications such as ulcers or even loss of vision.

-If the dog shows signs of pain such as frequent blinking, rubbing of the eyes, or light sensitivity, the veterinarian should be consulted immediately.
-Also, a sudden loss of vision or significant clouding of the cornea requires immediate veterinary assistance.
+If the dog shows signs of Pain, such as frequent squinting, rubbing the eyes, or sensitivity to light, a vet should be consulted immediately.
+A sudden loss of vision or significant clouding of the cornea also requires immediate veterinary help.

 A pet owner can recognize symptoms such as redness, discharge, and frequent blinking.
 However, the exact diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by the veterinarian, who performs specific tests to assess tear production.
-The Schirmer tear test is a simple and effective method in which a special paper strip is hung in the eyelids to measure the amount of tear fluid produced.
+It is the first step in the management and treatment of patients. is made by the vet, who performs specific tests to assess tear production.
+The Schirmer tear test is a simple and effective method where a special paper strip is placed in the eyelids to measure the amount of tear fluid produced.

-In addition, the veterinarian can use a fluorescent solution to visualize possible damage or ulcers on the cornea.
-A comprehensive eye examination helps to rule out other eye diseases that could cause similar symptoms.
+Additionally, the vet may use a fluorescent solution to make any damage or ulcers on the cornea visible.
+A comprehensive eye exam helps to rule out other eye diseases that could cause similar symptoms.

-In some cases, blood tests or further diagnostic procedures may be necessary to identify systemic causes or underlying diseases that may contribute to KCS.
+In some cases, blood tests or further diagnostic procedures may be necessary to identify systemic causes or underlying conditions that could contribute to KCS.

-As a first measure, the pet owner can use artificial tear substitutes, which help to moisten the eye surface.
-However, these should only be considered as a short-term solution and do not replace the need for veterinary intervention.
+As a first step, pet owners can use tear substitutes / artificial tearsTear substitutes / artificial tears are preparations used to moisten the surface of the eyes.
+They are especially useful in dogs and cats with dry eyes (keratoconjunctivitis sicca) to relieve irritation and support eye health. to help moisturize the eye’s surface.
+However, these should only be considered a short-term solution and do not replace the need for veterinary intervention.

 It is important to keep the dog’s eyes clean by gently removing excess discharge with a soft, damp cloth.
 This can help prevent secondary bacterial infections.

-Some environmental adjustments can also be helpful, such as avoiding drafts or dry air in the dog’s environment.
+Some environmental adjustments can also be helpful, such as avoiding drafts or dry air in the dog’s surroundings.
 A humidifier can help increase humidity indoors.

 Outlook on current research

-In the treatment of KCS, research focuses on the development of new drugs that can stimulate tear production.
+In the treatment of KCS, research is focused on developing new medications that can stimulate tear production.
 A promising approach is the use of immunomodulatorsImmunomodulators are substances that affect the immune system by increasing or decreasing its activity.
-They are used in dogs and cats to treat autoimmune diseases, allergies, or as cancer therapy., which not only relieve the symptoms but also act on the inflammatory processes that cause KCS.
-These drugs are designed to improve the function of the tear glands and reduce inflammation, leading to better control of the disease in the long term.
+They are used in dogs and cats to treat autoimmune diseases, allergies, or as cancer therapy., which not only relieve symptoms but also act on the inflammatory processes that cause KCS.
+These medications are designed to improve tear gland function and reduce inflammation, leading to better long-term control of the disease.

-Research in the field of genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. of KCS also provides valuable insights.
+Research into the genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. of KCS is also providing valuable insights.
 By identifying genetic markers associated with a higher risk of developing KCS, preventive measures could be developed.
 This could be particularly important for breeding dogs to reduce the spread of the disease in certain breeds.

-In summary, current research on KCS in dogs is progressing on several fronts, with the aim of providing better diagnostic tools and more effective treatments.
-These advances could lead to significant improvements in the quality of life of dogs with KCS in the near future.
+In summary, current research on KCS in dogs is progressing on several fronts, with the goal of providing better diagnostic tools and more effective treatments.
+These advances could lead to significant improvements in the quality of life for dogs with KCS in the near future.